Program Overview

 Choose Excellence with an MA/CAGS in School Psychology

 With a graduate degree in school psychology, you will have the education and experience you need to meet the needs of children and adolescents where they are: in schools.
-The MA/CAGS in School Psychology at William James College is a three-year program, accredited by the National Association of School Psychologists (NASP), that combines competency-based curriculum with closely supervised field training beginning in your first semester.
+The MA/CAGS in School Psychology at William James College is an on-campus, three-year program, accredited by the National Association of School Psychologists (NASP), that combines competency-based curriculum with closely supervised field training beginning in your first semester.
 Upon completion of the 66-credit program, you will be eligible to become a licensed school psychologist in Massachusetts and many other states.

 During your time as a school psychology student at William James, you will have opportunities to work in K-12 schools in Massachusetts, Southern New Hampshire, and Rhode Island.
 You will gain practical, hands-on experience supporting students, teachers, and families to enhance your classroom learning and prepare you for your professional career after graduation.